 And yet his goal record – 43 goals in 91 games for an Aston Villa side that largely struggled in the Belgian’s time there – is fantastic.
 Extend that ratio of a goal every 2.1 games across a whole season in an attacking line-up and you can easily see the 25-year-old returning 20 goals or more: the Holy Grail for any attacker worth their salt.

-Bookies.com, a highly respected tipping website, have marked Benteke down as a well-priced outsider for the Premier League Golden Boot market, and with his current goal record it would be hard to argue with them.
+Bookies.com, a highly respected tipping website, have marked Benteke down as a well-priced outsider for the Premier League Golden Boot market, and with his current goal record, it would be hard to argue with them.
+These types of bookies do their research to see which players will do their best during their games as well as incorporating US bookie software to help with payment and management of bets, so it would be wise to see what they are saying about Benteke.

 But can he fit into this Liverpool side well enough to maintain that healthy scoring run?